cosinekitty/sapphire/TubeUnit.md

 ![Tube Unit context menu](./images/tubeunit_menu.png)

-It includes options for controlling a built-in output limiter, as described below.
+It includes options for controlling a built-in output limiter and for toggling the upper left input gate between VENT and SEAL, as described below.

 ### Output limiter